Kanban card

 Kanban Tool Card Blocking Feature

-Blocked tasks are much harder to move - they cannot be moved with the standard drag-and-drop action.
-To use the feature, be sure to enable the Card Blocking power-up.
+Blocked tasks can’t be moved using the standard drag-and-drop action, making it clear that work is on hold.
+To use this feature, just enable the Card Blocking power-up.

 How can I link cards together?